scheidec/using_packrat/README.md

-This is a slide presentation about using packrat for dependency management in R.
+This is an HTML presentation about using packrat for dependency management in R.